technix/atrament-web-ui/README.md

 ## Create your own game with Atrament Preact UI

 1. Remove all files from `root/game` and put your game files there (ink script, images, music etc).
-2. Edit `atrament.config.json`, change the following parameters in `game` section.
-File paths for these parameters are relative to `root/game` folder.
+2. Edit `atrament.config.json`, change the `source` parameter in `game` section to name of your main Ink file.
+File path for this file is relative to `root/game` folder.
-    * `source`: your main Ink file name
-    * `script`: desired compiled Ink file name (JSON extension is mandatory)
 3. You may change other configuration options in `atrament.config.json`:
     * "`name`": your application name
     * "`short_name`": your application short name, or codename